yduf/yduf.github.io/_posts/2022-03-12-3dprinter-ender6.md

 unzip
 - .bin file is for flashing printer board
 - DWIN_SET.zip is for flashing screen board (was not neccesary for bltouch)
-	- need to unmount screen to access sdcard
+	- need to unmount screen to access sdcard slot

 ## First layer